14 Introduction to workshop

 3. Incorporates general-purpose tools that simplify the use or switching of statistical analysis methods

-All of this will be exemplified through a simple analysis of a lipidomics dataset during the course.
+All of this will be exemplified through a simple analysis of a lipidomics dataset during the workshop.

 Where will we start and where will we end, in a more β€œtangible” way?
 The most tangible things are the folders and files on our computers.
 The folder and file structures below show where we start and where we end, so you can hopefully get a better understanding of how things will look.